tmewett/homestead/README.md

 ls: cannot access '~/.gizmo-files': No such file or directory ~/gizmo$ ls -a /home/steads/$USER/gizmo-dev  # The files are kept separate .gizmo-files/
-~/gizmo$ homestead gizmo-dev            # I can re-enter any time
+~/gizmo$ homestead -n gizmo-dev         # I can re-enter any time
 ```

 This means you can run unknown code as your user account, without worrying about
 it installing, re-configuring, or deleting any files outside of the current
 directory.
 It also means you can cleanly remove any changes, without having to
 hunt down what has been added or changed.

-See `homestead --help` for usage info.

 Feedback welcome!